brendanclarke/LXR/manual/chapters/01_overview.md

 \oled{\textbf{Filter}}{Resonance \hfill 120}

 On the detail page you can see the full parameter name and change its value with the encoder.
 This is useful for fine adjustments where the knob control is too coarse.
+When viewing a drumkit parameter in VOICE mode, hold SHIFT in this mode to view and edit the corresponding **morph** parameter.
 Push the encoder again to return to the normal menu mode.